GoogleCloudPlatform/compute-cassandra-python/README.md

 This repository is intended to be a guideline for setting up a basic working Cassandra cluster utilizing Google Compute Engine resources.

-This material was developed using Cassandra 1.2.5, Debian Wheezy images, Python 2.7, and the Oracle&#174; Java Runtime Engine (JRE) v1.6.
+This material was developed using Cassandra 2.0.4, Debian-7 Wheezy images, Python 2.7, and the Oracle&#174; Java Runtime Engine (JRE) v1.7.

 ## Overview